Sickle Cell Crisis

 - Dress warmly in cold weather.
 Try to avoid getting cold.
 Exposure to cold air, wind, and water may trigger red blood cells to sickle in exposed areas of the body.

 - Exercise with care.
-Rest when you feel tired, and drink plenty of fluids to prevent dehydration.
-If you get dehydrated or reduced blood oxygen levels with strenuous exercise, it may cause red blood cells to sickle.
+Rest when you feel tired, and drink plenty of fluids.
+Getting dehydrated or having reduced blood oxygen levels from strenuous exercise may cause red blood cells to sickle.

 - Avoid things that can reduce your blood oxygen level.
-These include cigarette smoke, high altitudes, and plane flights.
+These include cigarette smoke and high altitudes (commercial air travel should be safe).

 - Get plenty of sleep.